shabbyrobe/amiss/doc/mapper/annotation.rst

 .. py:attribute:: @setter setterName

     If the ``@field`` attribute is set against a getter method as opposed to a property, this defines the method that is used to set the value when loading an object from the database.
-It is required if the ``@field`` attribute is defined against a property.
+It is required if the ``@field`` attribute is defined against a property that has a getter/setter name pair that doesn't follow the traditional ``getFoo``/``setFoo`` pattern.

     See :ref:`annotations-getters-setters` for more details.